 5.5.17 The removal of trees has a detrimental impact on the natural environment through, for example, a reduction in future carbon storage capacity and the depletion of shelter and shade.
 It is therefore important to replace trees lost.
-In recognition of the importance of trees' ability to store carbon dioxide within the Council's overall response to the climate emergency, the University of Leeds and the United Bank of Carbon devise a replacement methodology to achieve parity in carbon sequestration despite loss of existing trees.
+In recognition of the importance of trees' ability to store carbon dioxide within the Council's overall response to the climate emergency, the University of Leeds and the United Bank of Carbon have devised a replacement methodology to achieve parity in carbon sequestration despite loss of existing trees.
 The methodology considers the condition, species and stature of the removed tree and the replacement trees as they impact on their ability to sequestrate carbon.
-The tables below set out the replacement numbers depending on the diameter and stature of the tree to be removed and the stature and condition category (BS 5837: 2012) of the replacement trees.
+The tables below set out the replacement tree numbers (of Extra Heavy Standards) depending on the diameter and stature of the tree to be removed and the stature and condition category (BS 5837: 2012) of the replacement trees.